nil1729/NodeJS-Authentication/README.md

 ### Learning about NodeJS Authentication

 #### This is very important for Backend Developers.
-It is all about security, how we can secure a website from a hacker.
+It is all about security, how we can secure a website.

 ----
 * 1st Step [(Basic Login System, how it works)](https://github.com/nil1729/NodeJS-Authentication/tree/master/login-basic).